True brew in the Twin Cities

 The fans who loved them became known as Surly Nation and pushed the so-called "Surly bill,'' which passed in 2011 and allows Minnesota breweries to sell their own beer on the premises.

-Now, the rebels are going mainstream, offering tours as well as tap rooms.
+Now, the rebels are going mainstream, offering tap rooms and also tours, trivia nights and food trucks.

 Breweries are popping up all over the Twin Cities; now, nearly every neighborhood has one.